CAC Certified Coins

 F-106

-Choice $950 New March 20!
-Medium O, Top 100 Varieties #16, Choice Original Surfaces.
+Choice $950 Medium O, Top 100 Varieties #16, Choice Original Surfaces.
 1840 New Orleans strikes are challenging in original EF or better grades.
 Three mintmark sizes are available with the F-106 variety resulting from a single Medium O reverse die.
 An early die state reverse without the vertical die crack at noon, but exhibiting the usual weakness at (ON)E. A nice original CACd example with classic grey surfaces with darker peripheries.

 Seated 10C 1844 Seated 1844